- Where has basic botany gone?

 For their part, the bees were enchanted with all this attention and decided to take advantage of the offer by wearing special pollen-attractive clothing while carrying sacks and saddlebags to transport the goods.
 They even weaned their young ‘uns from meat and began feeding them pollen, a move that was safer in the long run, considering pollen doesn’t resist capture.

-Bees and flowers are built for the common good
+Bees and flowers help each other for the common good of both

 Throughout millennia, while the flowers tried desperately to attract more bees, the bees developed systems to harvest and transport the goods ever more efficiently.
 We call this co-evolution.
 Today, bees and their favorite flowers fit together like a lock and key.
 They have special intimate relationships that we mortals might miss if we’re not paying attention.